 Name of credit bureau

 To whom this may concern,

-I writing to dispute the following inquiries and asking for their removal from my credit report.
+I am writing to dispute the following inquiries and ask for their removal from my credit report.

 Please have these/this unapproved inquiries/inquiry removed from my credit report within 30 days, as it is harming my ability to obtain new credit.
 I would appreciate a copy of my credit report once this issue is resolved.